JULY 19 - 24, 2020

 strategies for analyzing contemporary propaganda and "fake news"

 new forms of curation, collaboration and sharing

-the unexpected implications of digital culture on education
+unexpected implications of digital media on culture, education & society

 Format.
 It's a hands-on, minds-on learning experience, where you discover the power of digital literacy through intensive collaboration with a partner

 Tips & Tools: Get plenty of hands-on learning-by-doing, choosing from a range of workshops where you explore digital platforms to foster learning, critical thinking, creativity and engagement.